 const job = await fetch( `${BASE}/v1/generate`, { method: "POST", headers: auth, body: JSON.stringify({ model: "wan-2.7", prompt, duration: 5, webhook_url: "https://app.dev/hooks" }) }).then(r => r.json()); // webhook fires on completion: // { id, status: "succeeded", // video_url, seconds_billed }

 Per-second prices look interchangeable until you multiply.
-The same monthly workload, 1,000 clips of 10 seconds each, priced across the field:
+The same monthly workload priced across the field.

 | Model | 1,000 x 10s clips / month | Read |